 - Degradation rate—All solar panel systems degrade over time, but some lose their production capacity much more slowly than others.
 How well can you expect your panels to be producing 10, 20 and 30 years from now?

 - Warranty—What does the warranty cover and for how long?
 Invest time to review the details when you’re comparing alternatives.
-Select a solar option with a solid warranty to reduce risk and offer your stakeholders greater peace of mind.
-Additionally, make sure the company offering the warranty is one that will be around in 10–25 years (or longer) to honor its guarantee.
+Select a solar option with a reliable warranty to reduce risk and offer your stakeholders greater peace of mind.
+Additionally, make sure the company offering the warranty is one that will be around in 10 to 25 years (or longer) to honor its guarantee.

 Design, installation and maintenance

 How your solar system is designed is another factor that can impact your immediate and long-term bottom line.
 Do you have sufficient clear roof space for the system you want?
 What about parking lots or unused land where you could install solar carports or a ground array—either as a standalone system or in combination with rooftop panels?
 Would you need to invest more up front to acquire or modify the space required?
 Do you need higher-efficiency panels to make the most of a smaller site footprint?
 Do the aesthetics of the panels and mounting hardware matter to you?